reynoldmorel/ma-project/README.md

 **This setup will be under the region us-east-1, specifically N. Virginia**

 Get familiar with AWS concepts in their [documentation page](https://docs.aws.amazon.com/).
 Amazon has a bunch of good really helpful information.

-A good tutorial that helps a lot understanding the setup from scratch was [this one](https://medium.com/@awskarthik82/part-1-securing-aws-api-gateway-using-aws-cognito-oauth2-scopes-410e7fb4a4c0).
-Follow the same steps considering:

-1. The DynamoDB table name for this project is **user**.
+### Setting up Serverless
+1. To install Serverless, go here: https://serverless.com/framework/docs/providers/aws/guide/installation/
+2. Create a user in AWS IAM and download the .csv with the credentials.
+3. To setup your AWS credentials in the cmd so that serverless could take it, go here: https://serverless.com/framework/docs/providers/aws/guide/credentials/

+### Folder Structure
+1. All lambda functions are within **lambda** folder.
+2. All serverless resources are within **recources** folder.
+Here we will see the configuration of: *Coginto, DynamoDB and the Endpoints*
+3. All tests are within the **test** folder.
+4. *Serverless.yml* contains the serverless script to be deployed in your AWS account.

+First step is mandatory.
+After that the other stpes helps to secure each endpoint with Oauth 2.0

-2. Insert the following item manually, (**Please DO NOT change _'login and passwod'_ fields of this item, or unit tests won't work properly.**):
+1. Insert this following item manually, (**Please DO NOT change _'login and passwod'_ fields of this item, or unit tests won't work properly.**):
 ```
 {
   userId: "529322be-28cc-460d-972c-071a174080e3",